-For your convenience, trailheads have been strategically placed throughout the County.
-Trailheads are located near the Hwy 32/64 intersection, just East of Chute Pond, in Gillett at Zippel Park, in Suring near the Village Hall, and Lakewood on Hwy 32.
-The Nicolet State Recreational Trail starts in Gillett and runs 90 miles north to connect numerous trails systems.
+Trailheads have been strategically placed throughout the County, located near Hwy 32/64 intersection, just East of Chute Pond, in Gillett at Zippel Park, in Suring near the Village Hall, and in Lakewood on Hwy 32.
+The Nicolet State Recreational Trail starts in Gillett and runs 90 miles north to connect to numerous trail systems.

 General Riding Instructions

-- Stay seated and lean slightly into the direction of turn
+- Stay seated and lean slightly in the direction of the turn

 - Always keep feet on running boards

 - Accelerate gently, so the track does not spin

 - Always look towards the front, not behind you

 - At an intersection, stop and wait for the person behind you, so they know which way to go.
 Do not proceed until you see the person behind you.
 If they do not come after several minutes, stay where you are until the guide comes back to find you.

 - Laws & Regulations - It is your responsibility to know and familiarize yourself with the Wisconsin snowmobile regulations.
 Before heading out onto the trails, please remember to follow all safety regulations.
 Click HERE for a quick reference guide to the Wisconsin Snowmobile Laws.